Healthcare

 Shelter Health Network

-Provides general health services to people in Hamilton who do not have stable housing.
+Provides general health services to people in Hamilton who do not have stable housing and do not have a family doctor.
+Care is available at many locations in the city, with a schedule available online.

 Shelter Health Network Youth Health Clinics